rgrs412/Survey-Test-System/README.md

-Run Driver.java in the Src folder. <br>
+Run Driver.java in the Src folder.
-Java Version 11.0.8

 # Surveys
 1)
 	The surveys are saved into the "Surveys" directory after